ganesh-sadanala/DesignPatterns/src/EventSource/README.md

 Implement the event sourcing pattern to record all banking transactions as immutable events.
 Each event should capture relevant information such as transaction type, amount, timestamp, and account identifier.
-Define the structure of events and ensure they can be easily serialized and persisted to a data store of your choice.
-We do not expect you to use a persistent store (you can you in-memory object), but you can if you want.
-We should be able to bootstrap your project locally to test.

 ## Bootstrap instructions
 To run this server locally, follow these steps: